farisachugthai/ipython/docs/source/development/pycompat.rst

      making it work on Python 2.

-Not related entirely but here's the old IPython.utils.path.filefind docstring.
+Not related entirely but here's the old ``IPython.utils.path.filefind`` docstring.

 .. currentmodule:: IPython.utils.path
-   :noindex:

 .. function:: filefind